AdobeDocs/document-cloud-learn.en/help/labsummit/scan.md

 The Adobe Scan app can also be useful to scan and store a receipt you'll need at a later time, such as for an expense report or other reimbursement.

-Step 1: With the Adobe Scan app open, take a photo of the receipt you’d like to save to your phone.
+Step 1: With the Adobe Scan app open, take a photo of the receipt you’d like to store.

 ![scan receipt image](assets/scanreceipt.png)